U.S. student imprisoned in Iran is scholar, not spy: colleagues

 The Chinese-born U.S. citizen previously worked as a Pashto translator for the International Committee of the Red Cross in Afghanistan and spent time in Uzbekistan while a student at Harvard University.

-Wang, 37, has been sentenced to 10 years in prison on spying charges after his arrest last summer, a spokesman for the Iranian judiciary said on Sunday.
-He is the latest American citizen to face jail in Iran for what the U.S. State Department has repeatedly denounced as fabricated charges.
+Wang, 37, was sentenced to 10 years in prison on spying charges after his arrest last summer, an Iranian official said on Sunday.
+He is the latest American citizen to face jail in Iran for what the U.S. State Department has denounced as fabricated charges.

-His sentencing shocked his colleagues at Princeton, who described him in interviews as a quiet but collegial scholar whose intellectual curiosity stood out even among graduate students at the elite school in New Jersey.
+His sentencing shocked his colleagues at Princeton, who described him in interviews as a quiet but collegial scholar whose intellectual curiosity stood out even at the elite school in New Jersey.

-Wang is married and has a young son.
+Wang is married and has a 4-year-old son.
 In addition to Pashto, English and his native Mandarin, Wang is also proficient in Russian and Turkish and was learning Persian in Iran.

-University President Chris Eisgruber said in a letter to the school on Monday that Princeton and Wang's family had kept his arrest confidential on the recommendation of advisers inside and outside of government.
+His wife, Hua Qu, said in a statement on Tuesday that her husband "has been unjustly imprisoned for espionage that I know he did not and never would commit."

-"Publicity might be harmful to our student's interests," he said.
-"We hope the appellate authorities will look mercifully on him."
+"We fervently hope that the Iranian authorities will release him soon so that he can return home to his young family," she added.

-He described Wang as a "genuine scholar, devoted husband, and caring father."
+University President Chris Eisgruber said in a letter to the school on Monday that Princeton had kept his arrest confidential on the recommendation of advisers inside and outside of government.

-Wang, a history student at Princeton since 2013, was conducting field work for his dissertation, which is focused on how predominantly Muslim regions are governed.
+Wang, a history student at Princeton since 2013, was conducting field work for his dissertation, which is focused on how Muslim regions are governed.

 Iran accused him of scanning 4,500 pages of digital documents.
 His academic adviser, history Professor Stephen Kotkin, and fellow graduate students said in interviews that scanning historical documents – the ones Wang was studying were a century old, Kotkin said – for later review is a common practice for researchers.

-Kotkin said Wang had laid out a "very ambitious" dissertation plan that included on-site research in Iran, Russia and potentially Afghanistan.
+Kotkin said Wang was pursuing a "very ambitious" dissertation plan that included on-site research in Iran, Russia and potentially Afghanistan.

 "He's one of these kids who lives for research and ideas," Kotkin said.

-Several history graduate students described Wang as a respected scholar but declined to go into further detail, citing the sensitivity of the case.
+Several history graduate students described Wang as a respected scholar but declined to go into detail, citing the sensitivity of the case.
 The history department's chairman, Keith Wailoo, emailed students on Monday asking them to refer news media inquiries to the school's communications office.

 One student and friend of Wang's, who requested anonymity after Wailoo's email, said Wang was "very driven" to succeed, working hard to learn Persian to read source material in its original form.